Entertainment: Psychology and philosophy

 Entertainment can be distinguished from other activities such as education and marketing even though they have learned how to use the appeal of entertainment to achieve their different goals.
 Sometimes entertainment can be a mixture for both.
 The importance and impact of entertainment is recognised by scholars and its increasing sophistication has influenced practices in other fields such as museology.

 Psychologists say the function of media entertainment is "the attainment of gratification".
-No other results or measurable benefit are usually expected from it (except perhaps the final score in a sporting entertainment).
+No other results or measurable benefits are usually expected from it (except perhaps the final score in a sporting entertainment).
 This is in contrast to education (which is designed with the purpose of developing understanding or helping people to learn) and marketing (which aims to encourage people to purchase commercial products).
 However, the distinctions become blurred when education seeks to be more "entertaining" and entertainment or marketing seek to be more "educational".
 Such mixtures are often known by the neologisms "edutainment" or "infotainment".
 The psychology of entertainment as well as of learning has been applied to all these fields.
 Some education-entertainment is a serious attempt to combine the best features of the two.
 Some people are entertained by others' pain or the idea of their unhappiness (schadenfreude).

 An entertainment might go beyond gratification and produce some insight in its audience.
 Entertainment may skilfully consider universal philosophical questions such as: "What does it mean to be human?"; "What is the right thing to do?"; or "How do I know what I know?".
 "The meaning of life", for example, is the subject in a wide range of entertainment forms, including film, music and literature.
 Questions such as these drive many narratives and dramas, whether they are presented in the form of a story, film, play, poem, book, dance, comic, or game.
 Dramatic examples include Shakespeare's influential play Hamlet, whose hero articulates these concerns in poetry; and films, such as The Matrix, which explores the nature of knowledge and was released worldwide.
 Novels give great scope for investigating these themes while they entertain their readers.
 An example of a creative work that considers philosophical questions so entertainingly that it has been presented in a very wide range of forms is The Hitchhiker's Guide to the Galaxy.
 Originally a radio comedy, this story became so popular that it has also appeared as a novel, film, television series, stage show, comic, audiobook, LP record, adventure game and online game, its ideas became popular references (see Phrases from The Hitchhiker's Guide to the Galaxy) and has been translated into many languages.
 Its themes encompass the meaning of life, as well as "the ethics of entertainment, artificial intelligence, multiple worlds, God, and philosophical method".